carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 # Operators

+Nextflow *operators* are methods that allow you to connect channels to each other or to transform values emitted by a channel applying some user provided rules.

 * Built-in functions applied to channels
 * Transform channels content
 * Can be used also to filter, fork and combine channels